Juancarlos407/Project-IAW-02-Server-Side-Programming-PHP/README.md

 ## 2- Cookies management:

 Added the coding needed to set cookies as follows:
-- cookie name: user
+- cookie name: user ok
-- cookie value: firstname value plus lastname value separated by a space
+- cookie value: firstname value plus lastname value separated by a space ok
-- cookie expire time is: 24h
+- cookie expire time is: 24h ok

 Added the coding needed to show in the screen:
-- the name, value and expire time of the cookie in case the cookie is set
+- the name, value and expire time of the cookie in case the cookie is set ok
-- and the message "cookie is not set" when the cookie hasn't been set yet.
+- and the message "cookie is not set" when the cookie hasn't been set yet. ok

 ## 3- Session variables management: